QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 	reversed(list) 				# has return value, faster than arr[::-1]
 	a = sorted(list, key=None, reverse=False)
-	list.copy() 				# return shallow copy of the list, equivalent to a[:] lst[from_inclusive : to_exclusive : ±step_size]
+	list.copy() 				# return shallow copy of the list, equivalent to a[:]
+	# Shallow Copy stores the references of objects to the original memory address.
+	lst[from_inclusive : to_exclusive : ±step_size]

 	del arr[0]